WorldVistA/VistA/Documentation/Install/Vagrant.rst

 and VistAlink.
 Regular ssh is also available.
 The VM will open the following ports on VirtualBox.

-Note: If you are using a cloud provider (AWS, Rackspace) you will have to open the cloud firewall as appropriate.
+Note: If you are using a cloud provider (AWS/EC2, Rackspace) you will have to open the cloud firewall for the following ports before you begin the provisioning process.

-Note: YOU WILL NEED TO ENSURE SSH IS OPEN BY DEFAULT.
-Vagrant depends upon this.

  * 9430 - RPC Broker